telliott99/MyMath2/space/stokes-example.rst

     \int x \ dx = \overline{x}

-What is the \emph{average} value of :math:`x` over the unit circle?
+What is the *average* value of :math:`x` over the unit circle?
 It is just equal to :math:`0`.
 The same thing is true for the second integrand (reverse the order of integration).
 So we have just

 .. math::